How can I troubleshoot database connection errors on WordPress-based applications hosted in Lightsail?

 tmpfs 389M 0 389M 0% /run/user/1000

-2. If the command output shows that you don't have enough available space, you can resize your instance to bigger size.
-Or, you can delete unnecessary files from the server to create free space.
+2. If you don't have enough available space, then increase your instance size or delete unnecessary files from the server.

-If you're using a remote DB host, then add the correct connection string in the wp-config.php file.
-If the database is in the same server, then make sure that DB_NAME is bitnami_wordpress and DB_USER is bn_wordpress.
+4. If your DB host is remote, then update the connection string in the wp-config.php file.
+If the database is in the same server, then validate that DB_NAME is bitnami-wordpress and DB_USER is bn_wordpress.

 sudo cat /home/bitnami/bitnami_credentials